Orhan Gazi Mosque: History

 The mosque was built by the Ottoman ruler Orhan (known as Orhan Gazi) and is dated to 1339–40 AD (740 AH), as attested by a surviving Arabic inscription over the gate.
-The mosque was damaged by fire during the siege of Bursa by the Karamanid ruler Mehmed II in 1413, with front façade and portico being destroyed.
+The mosque was damaged by fire during the siege of Bursa by the Karamanid ruler Mehmed II in 1413, with its front façade and portico being destroyed.
 The mosque was repaired in 1417 on the order of Sultan Mehmed I, who charged Bayezid Pasha, his grand vizier, with the task.

 The oldest waqf document (vakıf in Turkish) concerning the mosque is dated to 1360.
 An addition to it around 1400 describes it as a zaviye (or zawiya).
 Like other buildings of this type erected in the early Ottoman period, the Orhan Mosque was originally designed to serve Sufi dervishes, providing them with lodging and a venue for their meetings and rituals.

 The current minaret dates from the 17th century, built over the base of an older minaret.
 Like many other historic structures in the city, the mosque was damaged in the 1855 Bursa earthquake and it was restored by French architect Léon Parvillée in 1863–1864.
 The current painted decoration inside the mosque was created in 1864, according to an inscription over the mihrab.
 The conical lead cap of the minaret was redone in 1899.
 It was again restored in 1904.

 Architecture

 The mosque has a "T-plan" layout typical of many early Ottoman religious complexes in Bursa and elsewhere.
 It has a square central court covered by a dome, surrounded by three iwans, one branching off every side except the north side where the building entrance is located.
 Each iwan is also covered by a dome.
 The iwan on the south side is aligned with the qibla (direction of prayer) and contains the mosque's mihrab, which is colorfully painted.
 The entrance to the mosque is fronted by a domed portico.

 The lack of documentation from Parvillée's restoration makes it unclear how much of the current building is original.
 A study by Robert Ousterhout states that most of the walls are still original.
 Doğan Kuban believes that the dome in front of the mihrab, over the qibla iwan, may date from the early 15th-century restoration by Bayezid Pasha.
 The upper walls and much of the rest of the roof are likely reconstructions.

-Robert Ousterhout compares the brick construction of the mosque and some of its related decorative details to Byzantine architecture, contrasting with the stone-built architecture of the Anatolian Seljuk tradition.
+Robert Ousterhout compares the brick construction of the mosque and some of its related decorative details to Byzantine architecture, contrasting them with the stone-built architecture of the Anatolian Seljuk tradition.
 He suggests that the same groups of builders could have been building both Byzantine churches and Ottoman mosques in the region around during Orhan's time.